DigitalFuturesOCADU/df-pong/README.md

 #### How Web Bluetooth Filters By UUID

-When a student selects their device number from the dropdown:
+When a person selects their device number from the dropdown:

 1. **JavaScript generates the matching UUID**:
    ```javascript